linode/docs/docs/guides/uptime/monitoring/monitor-system-logs-with-logwatch-on-ubuntu-12-04-precise-pangolin/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'This gudie shows how to use logwatch to monitor system logs and generate reports on Ubuntu 12.04 "Precise Pangolin".'
+description: 'This guide will show you how to use the logwatch utility to monitor system logs, generate reports, and more on Ubuntu 12.04 "Precise Pangolin".'
 keywords: ["logwatch", "security", "logging", "audit"]
 tags: ["monitoring","ubuntu"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'